chili-publish/grafx-documentation/docs/CHILI-GraFx/users/creation/index.md

 ![Invite Users](invite-role.png)

+#### Invitation expiration

+When a user is invited to GraFx, the invitation does not expire, but the link for the user to set his password does.

+If a user does not receive the invitation email (e.g. due to a spam filter) or forgets about the email for some time and the link expires, the user can gain access to GraFx through the following process:

+- Go to chiligrafx .com
+- Enter his email address
+- Click on "Forgot password?"
+- <A Password reset email will be sent to the user>
+- Click on the password reset email link and set a new password
+- Authenticate normally

 ### Existing MyCP users

 In case some of your users are using MyCP or Zendesk, they can migrate their users to CHILI GraFx by accessing https://my.chili-publish.com.